jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 ============

-We have investigated the use of QGAN designs to generate fake MAV navigation data.
+We have investigated the use of QGAN designs to generate fake MAV (Micro Aerial Vehicle) navigation data.
 We assume the same approach to discriminate between genuine and fake MAV navigation data.
 The goal pursued by the adversary is to generate fake data that is accepted as true by a trained discriminator.
-On the other hand, the discriminator must accept with high probabilities true navigation data and reject fake one.
-The elaborated quantum circuits have been evaluated running on a a classical computing platform.
-As demonstrated in Fig. 8, the exponentially growing time complexity in the number of qubits is an obstacle to scalability.
+The discriminator must accept, with high probability, true navigation data.
+The discriminator must reject, with high probability, fake navigation data.
+The elaborated quantum circuits have been evaluated running on a classical computing platform.
+As demonstrated in the experimental results section, the exponentially growing time complexity in the number of qubits is an obstacle to scalability.
 We identified hurdles that must be overcome by the upcoming evolution of quantum machine learning.
-The main hurdle for the adversary is the generation of navigation data in classical continuous domains, i.e., real numbers, and the cost of the transformation into the quantum format at every optimization iteration.
-Further research is needed to improve and find alternatives to the design depicted in Fig. 7.
+The main hurdle for the adversary is the generation of navigation data in classical continuous domains, i.e., real numbers; and the cost of the transformation into the quantum format at every optimization iteration.
+Further research is needed to improve and find alternatives to the photonic quantum design used in this initial study.

 REFERENCES
 ============